tpl2go/tpl2go.github.io/_posts/2025-11-04-ecc-threshold.md

 ![Screenshot showing threshold in hamming(4,7)](/images/posts/ecc_threshold/hamming_threshold.png)

+Sure enough, a threshold appears around a physical error rate of 0.211.
+Above that, the Hamming code degrades performance rather than improving it.
+I wonder if this threshold value can be derived from first principles.

 ## Reflection on Cross-Domain Training

 In communications and signal processing, we rarely talk explicitly about “thresholds” for error-correction codes.
 At best, we say a code can correct up to x number of bit flips.
 But the threshold concept still exists—just not described in those terms.
 As I often say, innovation happens at the intersection of domains.
 In this case, a curiosity-led study into quantum computing returned with a refreshing new view on a mature topic.